-The approximately 1,850 men and women enrolled in the Yale Gordon College of Arts and Sciences-about one-third of them in graduate programs-represent about 30 percent of the total University of Baltimore student population.
+The approximately 800 students enrolled in the Yale Gordon College of Arts and Sciences-about onehalf of them in graduate programs-represent about one-quarter of the total The University of Baltimore student population.
 Nearly 47 percent of graduate students enrolled in the Yale Gordon College of Arts and Sciences are 30 or older, and more than 72 percent are women.
 While some of the college's graduate students entered master's degree programs immediately following their undergraduate studies, most are already working in a wide variety of careers.
 Some students are seeking advancement in their current careers; others are preparing to change careers.
 This diversity of age and experience is an important and invigorating part of campus life.